MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/overview-of-minrole-server-roles-in-sharepoint-server-2016.md

 - Strat_SP_server
 ms.custom:
 ms.assetid: a590d614-7488-4b03-8c8f-d45dd48ca726
-description: "Learn about the new MinRole farm topology and its benefits in SharePoint Server 2016 and 2019."
+description: "Learn about the new MinRole farm topology and its benefits in SharePoint Servers 2016 and 2019."
 ---

-# Overview of MinRole Server Roles in SharePoint Server 2016 and 2019
+# Overview of MinRole Server Roles in SharePoint Servers 2016 and 2019

-Learn about the new MinRole farm topology and its benefits in SharePoint Server 2016 and 2019.
+Learn about the new MinRole farm topology and its benefits in SharePoint Servers 2016 and 2019.

 ## What is MinRole?